kaiwenh/Twitter-most-popular-user/README.txt

-Use Map-Reduce framework on Apache Spark engine to dentify the most "popular" users on the Twitter network, measured by the number of their followers
+Use Map-Reduce framework on Apache Spark engine to identify the most "popular" users on the Twitter network, measured by the number of their followers